BillClinton/Appunto-Auth/README.md

 ### Copy additional files

 #### Controllers Directory
-Copy the controllers/appunto-auth directory to your application's controller directory so your directory structure looks like this:
+Copy the controllers/appunto-auth directory to your application's controller directory so your application's directory structure looks like this:
 ```
    .
    |-application